Pancho/towersofcards/mechanics.md

 There are several possibilities for targeting.
 * Nearest to the tower (this should be a slider of values - preference: closest, farthest, none)
 * Nearest to the base (does this make sense?
 What about the towers which are too far?
 And most will be :))
+  * No I mean that given option of targeting multiple targets, it always chooses the one closest to the end in range.
 * Strongest attacker (this should be a slider of three values - preference: strongest, weakest, none)

 Not sure whether two types of preferences (no matter what options the player has) would work.
 This could complicate things design-wise, balancing.
 It sounds awesome, but it could be a problem.

 Towers target the first attacker that enters its range.
 It keeps on firing on it until it's out of range or is destroyed.
 It selects the new target with the targeting heuristic.

 Targeting heuristic could also be a attribute of the tower?
 This is overengineering :) But is an interesting idea though.

 Examples: